SamBumgardner/Intro-To-Video-Game-Development/assignments/Project_Proposal.md

 You have two options for your final project:
  1. Create your own game using Haxe and the HaxeFlixel library.
- 2. Select additional feature(s) to implement in [our Mario-like platformer](https://github.com/SamBumgardner/csc-303-platformer).
+ 2. Select additional feature(s) to implement in [our Castlevania-like platformer](https://github.com/SamBumgardner/csc-303-platformer-2018).

 **Due Date:** 4/13/2018 @ 11:59 PM